Contact

 Pay extra attention to avoid phishing attempts through email, server intrusion or if you accidentally send datasets with personal data to recipients who should not have access to it.
 Any incidents must be reported immediately to the Security Unit using the incident reporting tool on the staff web (click the ‘Emergency or incident’ button on the start page).

-Personal data breaches must be reported through the IA system.
+Personal data breaches must be reported immediately in the IA system.